 In the operation phase, the BREEAM In-Use scheme can be used to improve the performance of the building and the quality of the building management.
-In the field of health and well-being, the evaluation is largely based on qualitative parameters such as the degree of control that the users have over temperature, glare, illumination levels and air supply.
-Quantitative measurements are only specified for illuminance levels achieved indoors. away from the building.
+In the field of health and well-being, the evaluation is largely based on gualitative parameters such as the degree of control that the users have over temperature, glare, illumination levels and air supply.
+Quantitative measurements are only specified for illuminance levels achieved indoors.